emmanuelkaringi/TerraTowns/README.md

 - `terraform apply` will run a plan and pass the changeset to be execute by terraform.
 Apply should prompt yes or no.

 - If you want to automatically approve an apply you can provide the auto approve flag eg. `terraform apply --auto-approve`

+**Terraform Destroy**

+- `teraform destroy` will destroy resources.

+- You can also use the auto approve flag to skip the approve prompt eg. `terraform destroy --auto-approve`

 **Terraform Lock Files**